W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/about.md

 ### Travel Industry Web Services
 I'm Wai, I specialise in travel related website design and front end development.
 I can help with engagement, increased conversions and improved experience through data and testing.

-I am a business Grad, self-taught Web Designer, Front End Developer & Video Editor supporting the travel industries.
-I enjoy scootering with my toddler, craft ale, coffee, tennis, whisky, pork chops and I love bread.
-I have walked a marathon but still yet to run one.
+I'm a fan of simplicity, websites that function as they were planned, with substance over style.
+'If it doesn't make your site perfom better then leave it out' I practice research, testing and data driven design.

 ### More Information
 Born, year of the horse in a small market town in the UK, to parents from Hong Kong and grew up by the sea.

-I majored in business at university but always enjoyed messing around with computers.
-I wrote my first program on a BBC Micro we had at our school.
+I am a business Grad, self-taught Web Designer, Front End Developer & Video Editor supporting the travel industries.
+I always enjoyed messing around with computers.
+I wrote my first program on a BBC Micro.
 I made it display my name infitnitely when an unsuspecting user touched the keyboard.
-Other things were displayed too.
-Around my studies I taught myself HTML and CSS.

-I'm a fan of simplicity, building websites that are functional with substance and style. '_If it doesn't make your site perfom better then leave it out mentality_' I practice research, testing and data driven design.

 My Father and Uncles were all in business so having grown up around them I have adopted their commercial mindedness and I approach web design with this same mindset.
 My aim is to deliver high quality designs to schedule, solve client problems and allow users to have the best possible experience online.

+I enjoy scootering with my toddler, craft ale, coffee, tennis, whisky, pork chops and I love bread.
+I have walked a marathon but still yet to run one.

 ### Get in Touch
 [hello@wailaw.me](mailto:hello@wailaw.me)